nuprl/CanItEdit/README.md

 - `./benchmark` contains the CanItEdit benchmark dataset and code for generating and evaluating completions
 - `./editcoder` contains code to train an EditCoder model
 - `./editpackft` contains code to reproduce the EditPackFT dataset
+- `./requirements.txt` contains the requirements for running the code of this repository

 # TODOs